LINEMANWongnai/LINE-MAN-Wongnai-Mysterious-Code2/README.md

 --------
-*By submitting your answer you confirm you have read our campaign description and agreed to LINE MAN Wongnai [Disclaimers & Additional Terms](https://drive.google.com/file/d/1YD-2wboc_7QPEP1cX6fHNVPRteH63QEs/view?usp=sharing)
+📍 By submitting your answer you confirm you have read our campaign description and agreed to LINE MAN Wongnai [Disclaimers & Additional Terms](https://drive.google.com/file/d/1YD-2wboc_7QPEP1cX6fHNVPRteH63QEs/view?usp=sharing)

-*You will be solely responsible for your own personal income tax, and you acknowledge and understand that tax might be applicable on any prize paid or given to you.
+📍 You will be solely responsible for your own personal income tax, and you acknowledge and understand that tax might be applicable on any prize paid or given to you.

 *We encourage you to also review [Privacy Policy](https://drive.google.com/file/d/1n2Z6sdUwgDRZL8r7GhKHsW_wOU409Mta/view?usp=sharing) which explains the overview of this Policy in an easy to-understand manner.